MathiasOki/osx-screenshot-to-ftp/README.md

 # osx-screenshot-to-ftp
-Bash script for OS X Automator for moving screenshots to FTP
+Bash script for OS X to move screenshot to FTP.

 ## How to use
 1. Run Atomator